-A statement of ownership of the legal entity, signed on affidavit by an owner of the company/ legal entity must be submitted with the application form.
+Where there are changes to the arrangements previously advised to ISD, a revised statement of ownership of the legal entity, signed on affidavit8 by an owner of the company/ legal entity, must be submitted.
 This statement must:

-- i. list all persons who are owners8, beneficial owners^{}, directors, shareholders and/or investors in the provider, or holding company of which the provider is a subsidiary, including shadow directors or persons otherwise having a beneficial ownership of the provider company / legal entity. - ii. set out shareholding arrangements and confirm that all shares held by persons listed as a shareholder, or director of a provider are in the name of the persons listed and are entirely at their disposal.
-Where shares are held in trust this must be so stated, detailing for whom they are held in trust. - iii. provide a declaration as to whether any individuals who hold an interest in the provider also act as a recruitment agent, and - iv. declare all other shareholdings, directorships or interest(s) held by the listed shareholders and/or directors in other education and training providers in Ireland or in any other jurisdiction.
+- i. list all persons who are owners9, beneficial owners, directors, shareholders and/or investors in the provider, or holding company of which the provider is a subsidiary, including shadow directors or persons otherwise having a beneficial ownership of the provider company / legal entity. - ii. set out shareholding arrangements and confirm that all shares held by persons listed as a shareholder, or director of a provider are in the name of the persons listed and are entirely at their disposal.
+Where shares are held in trust this must be so stated, detailing for whom they are held in trust. - iii. provide a declaration as to whether any individuals who hold an interest in the provider also act as a recruitment agent, 10 and - iv. declare all other shareholdings, directorships or interest(s) held by the listed shareholders and/or directors in other education and training providers in Ireland or in any other jurisdiction.